nigiord/webpage-giordano/Raw/pages/research.md

 Some scientific meetings where I have been or plan to be.

-Note: some slides and posters are not available because I did not get permission from my previous collaborators to put them online yet.
-I will probably display them in a few months (updated: 2021-10) once the preprint is online.
+Note: Missing slides and posters will be made available as soon as possible.
 Feel free to [contact](./contact.html) me if you wish for a copy, or have any question about my work.

 <table class="table table-striped table-hover">